 Undergraduate Education: Mount Holyoke College, University of Pittsburgh and Harvard University

 Medical School: University of England College of Osteopathic Medicine

-Dr. Christine Greipp’s first immersion in medicine was as a patient.
+About Dr. Greipp: Dr. Christine Greipp’s first experience in medicine was as a patient.
 A self-described “late bloomer” in the field of medicine, she graduated with a degree in English from Mount Holyoke College and began working at the Korean Consulate in Boston.
 Her career writing speeches and correspondence was flourishing — until she was diagnosed with a rare cancer that spun her into a world of surgeons, scans and seemingly endless consultations.
 She recovered completely and eventually decided to study library science and become a medical librarian.
 But she realized that, while she enjoyed the subject of medicine immensely, something was missing.

 “After some soul searching, I ultimately decided that I wanted a deeper connection with patients,” Dr. Greipp says.
 She enrolled at the University of New England College of Osteopathic Medicine in Biddeford, Maine, where she found that connection in family medicine.